-My patient, Mary, came to the clinic a few weeks ago to show me where her foot hurts.
+My patient, Frank, came to the clinic a few weeks ago to show me where his foot hurts.

-Mary is a nurse and a runner, 45 years old.
-She told me she’s been training for a 5K race in Austin that will take place next month.
+Frank is a firefighter and a runner, 45 years old.
+He told me he’s been training for a 5K race in Austin that will take place next month.

-She showed me her running shoes, which are worn and don’t offer much support.
-She doesn’t always have time to follow a good diet, she confided, and she had been diagnosed with osteoporosis (loss of bone density) a while back.
+He showed me his running shoes, which are worn and don’t offer much support.
+He doesn’t always have time to follow a good diet, he confided, and he had been diagnosed with osteoporosis (loss of bone density) a while back.

 After a physical exam and studying the results of a CT scan, we arrived at a conclusion.

-She seemed surprised when I said the pain could be caused by a stress fracture. « But, Doctor, I’m not doing anything differently, » she protested. « I just increased my workout to prepare for this 5K. »
+He seemed surprised when I said the pain could be caused by a stress fracture. « But, Doctor, I’m not doing anything differently, » He protested. « I just increased my workout to prepare for this 5K. »

-While she wasn’t doing anything unusual, the combination of poor foot support, repetitive pounding and poor nutrition had conspired to produce a hairline crack in the second metatarsal bone in her right foot.
+While he wasn’t doing anything unusual, the combination of poor foot support, repetitive pounding and poor nutrition had conspired to produce a hairline crack in the second metatarsal bone in his right foot.

 Thinning Bones Can’t Carry the Weight